 Note that if the buyer fails to pay the Property Transfer Fees, the transfer will still go ahead.
 However, an encumbrance will be lodged against the property corresponding to the amount of the transfer fees increased by fifty per cent.
 However, If the transfer takes place by 31st December 2016, a further 50% reduction in transfer fees will be applied if the purchaser did not pay VAT on the property’s purchase price – or a 100% reduction if the purchaser did pay VAT on the purchase price.

 *Interested parties are those who have registered ‘encumbrances’ (claims) against the property in question who have the opportunity to object to the transfer and/or request the transfer of their encumbrance within the 45-day period.
 Note that the vendor (developer) may only object if the buyer has not fulfilled his contractual obligations.
 The contract is void.

 1. How long does a blocked title deeds application take?

 The time it takes to process a blocked title deeds application depends on the workload of the District Land Registry in question.
 At the time of drafting this guide, a blocked title deed procedure typically takes from 12 to 18 months for its successful completion.

-2. Does the separate title deed for the property in question have to be issued in order to apply for a blocked title deeds application?
+2. Does the separate title deed for the property in question have to be issued to apply for a blocked title deeds application?

-No, the buyer can apply even prior to the separate title deed being issued.
+No, the buyer can apply even before the separate title deed being issued.
 However, the Blocked Title Deed application will be pending until the separate title deed is ready.

 3. Does it matter that the developer is bankrupt or under liquidation?